kbazl3/GuitarShop/README.md

 I really wanted to focus on keeping the site optimal at every step.
 I made sure to use the minified version of all CDN's which I know can make an small difference.
 Really, it is all those small differences that can really add up and make a great fluid experience for the user.
 I used gulp to minify all my js files and I minified all images using <a href="https://github.com/sindresorhus/gulp-imagemin>gulp-imagemin</a>(next time i'm going to look into using <a href="https://aws.amazon.com/s3/">Amason S3</a> to host my images).
 I feel like I just touched the surface with what gulp can do but I really enjoyed working with it.

 I've combed over the entire project multiple times looking for needless divs, classes, id's and white space.
 It is easy to add a class or a div with intentions of using it but then forgetting about it.
 Again, these seem pretty miniscule but they can add up.
 I pride myself with clean code as well.
 Readability is HUGE to me.....Before I can even start debugging I have to clean up the code indentation and spacing.
 This is something I feel I am OCD about but I get a strange satisfaction from looking at a perfectly indented and symmetrical piece of code.
 It is almost art to me, in a really nerdy way.
+This site was hosted using <a href="https://mlab.com/"> MongoLabs</a> and <a href="https://www.digitalocean.com/">DigitalOcean</a>